monu11apr/quality-assurance-engineer-test/README.md

 your solution will do.

 ### Automated Testing Assignment
-You can fork (and then clone your own version) this repo and run:
+You can fork (and then clone your own version of) this repo and run:

 ```
 $ python -m http.server 8000